best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 When displaying the content of detailed notes it is common practice for them to be placed underneath the table.
 However there are several issues with this:
 1. It can take lots of scrolling to get to notes placed under very long tables, particularly for some disabled users - this is bad practice for usability and accessibility.
-2. Notes placed under tables may be missed by some disabled users who aren't expecting them to be there.
+2. Notes placed under tables may be missed by some disabled users who are not expecting them to be there.
 It is possible to combat this by mentioning that notes sit underneath the table, in a cell in column A above the table (more information about use of cells in column A can be found in the [Structure](#Structure) section).
 3. Notes placed underneath a table need careful (and mostly manual) formatting to be made accessible (see the section on [Structure](#Structure) and [Metadata worksheets](#metadata-worksheets) for more information on how written content should be formatted).
 Without this formatting you may fail accessibility [guideline 2.4 navigable](https://www.w3.org/TR/WCAG21/#navigable).
 4. Long detailed notes may result in a need for horizontal scrolling which is bad practice for usability and accessibility.
-This may happen because the note will need to be displayed in one cell - you shouldn't use merged cells to present long notes as merged cells fail accessibility guidelines (see the section on [Tables](#tables)).
+This may happen because the note will need to be displayed in one cell - you should not use merged cells to present long notes as merged cells fail accessibility guidelines (see the section on [Tables](#tables)).
 5. In complex spreadsheets, identical notes are often placed under several tables across many worksheets - this can mean, when certain notes are updated or changed, some are accidentally missed out.

 For these reasons we advise you to create a worksheet called ‘Notes’ which contains a table that lists all the detailed notes for the spreadsheet.